 - demonstrate a passion for teaching.

-Before drafting your teaching personal statement, think carefully about the things that training providers will want to know, such as:
+Before drafting your teaching personal statement, think carefully about what training providers will want to know, such as:

 - Why do I want to teach? - show that you know about the challenges and rewards of teaching.
 Maybe talk about any lessons you have observed/taught, what went well and how you would have improved on them.
 Discuss teaching styles used and the use of technology.